The Date Time action

 To configure this operation:

-• Insert a variable into the Date 1 field e.g. incoming email time
+- Type manually or insert a variable into the Date 1 field e.g. incoming email time

-• Insert variable into the Date 2 field e.g., must attend time, extracted from the email body using an Extract Text node
+- Type manually or insert a variable into the Date 2 field e.g., must attend time, extracted from the email body using an Extract Text node

-• Choose the unit (seconds, minutes, hours, days, months, years) in the Unit field.
+- Choose the unit (seconds, minutes, hours, days, months, years) in the Unit field.

-The output is a numerical value that is the calculation of the difference between Date 1 and Date 2.
 This is perfect for SLA monitoring or to understand the time between a job request and the time the customer asks for the job to be attended to.

 Once the Date Time node runs, it will return one of two possible outcomes:

-• Complete – The operation requested completed successfully
+- Complete – The operation requested completed successfully

-• Failed – The operation requested failed.
+- Failed – The operation requested failed.

 💡Tip

-For error-handling purposes, to understand why the Date Time operation did not complete, connect the Failed output to a Send Email node.
+For error-handling purposes, to understand why the Date Time operation did not complete, connect the Failed branch to a Send Email node.
 Then, configure the node so that the Reason for Failure variable is included in the Email Body field.

-Automating job scheduling according to SLA
+Example use case: Automating job scheduling according to SLA

 Smith & Co receive an urgent job request email from an existing customer at 12:15pm.